-People often acquire property before marriage.
-They work hard to earn what they get, and later they find someone to settle down with.
-Things seem great, but then the marriage does not go as planned.
+People often acquire property before their marriage.
+They work hard to earn it, and later, they find someone to settle down with.
+Things seem great, but then the marriage doesn’t go as planned.

-Examples include awards a person received for pain and suffering (such as in a car accident) or the amount by which an asset grows in value (such as stock), so long as the person’s spouse did not contribute to the growth or appreciation of the asset.
-However, Michigan law can be very complex and goes further than just a definition of separate property.
+Some of the examples include awards a person received for pain and suffering (such as in a car accident) or the amount by which an asset grows in value (such as stock), so long as that the other spouse did not contribute to the growth or appreciation of the asset.
+However, Michigan law can be very complex and goes further than just a mere definition of separate property.

 Both tests were based on Michigan divorce statutes.
-The tests allowed for a person to share in the spouse’s “separate” property if he or she “contributed to the acquisition, improvement, or accumulation of the property,” or if a spouse’s share of the marital assets is “insufficient for the suitable support and maintenance” of themselves and any children in his or her care.
+The tests allowed for a person to share in the spouse’s “separate” property if he or she “contributed to the acquisition, improvement, or accumulation of the property,” or if a spouse’s share of the marital assets is “insufficient for the suitable support and maintenance,” of themselves and any children in his or her care.

 If you are considering divorce, it is important to keep track of your assets, as well as your spouse’s.
 Keeping track of all assets and how and when they were acquired will greatly help our divorce attorneys understand how your property will be legally classified in your case.

 Like most other issues in Michigan divorce law, this is not a black and white issue.
 In fact, it is mostly gray.
 That means that the facts, along with creative lawyering, will play an important part in dividing the marital estate.

 Over the years we have helped countless individuals in Ingham County, Eaton County, Barry County, Clinton County, Livingston County, Ionia County, Jackson County, and throughout Mid-Michigan.
-If you are considering a divorce or a legal separation, call The Kronzek Firm today at (517)-886-1000.
+If you are considering a divorce or a legal separation, call The Kronzek Firm today at (517) 886-1000.